StarRocks/starrocks/docs/table_design/Data_distribution.md

 **Manually create partitions**

 Using a suitable partition key can effectively reduce the amount of data scanned during queries.
-Currently, only date and integer data types are supported as partition columns.
+Currently, only date and integer data types are supported as partitioning columns.
 In business scenarios, partition keys are typically chosen from a data management perspective.
-Common partition columns include dates and regions.
+Common partitioning columns include dates and regions.

 ```SQL
 CREATE TABLE site_access(